 - What type of testing will you do with the framework?

 - What are the limitations as compared to other frameworks?

 Frameworks that separate scenario text from implementation code are best for shift-left testing.
 Frameworks that put scenario text directly into the source code are better for white box testing, but they may look confusing to less experienced programmers.

-Personally, my favorites are Cucumber-JVM and behave.
+Personally, my favorites are Cucumber-JVM, SpecFlow, and behave.
 At my present job, I use SpecFlow and prefer it above the other .NET frameworks.
 I’d love to learn more about radish, and I’d love to try JGiven for unit tests.
 For skill transferability, I recommend Gherkin compliance, as well.

 The table below categorizes BDD frameworks by language and type for quick reference.
 It also includes frameworks in languages not described above.
 Recommended frameworks are denoted with an asterisk (*).
 Inactive projects are denoted with an X (x).

 |C# and .NET||Concordion